 The American Bar Association (ABA) considers paralegals and legal assistants identical jobs.
 According to the ABA, "A legal assistant or paralegal is a person ... who performs specifically delegated substantive legal work for which a lawyer is responsible."

-In practice, some employers distinguish between the responsibilities of paralegals and legal assistants.
+In practice, many employers distinguish between the responsibilities of paralegals and legal assistants.
 For some employers, legal assistants primarily perform administrative rather than legal duties, like organizing documents and managing calendars.
 In these roles, legal assistants act more like legal secretaries than paralegals.
 Additionally, paralegals often receive more specialized legal training and higher salaries than legal assistants.Complete Paralegal Career Guide

 Become a Legal Assistant